joeyvandijk/asana-rest-api/README.md

 # EXAMPLE

-To get started this module support streaming (*streams2*) and callbacks, but to get an idea about the way the API is set up see example below or have a look at the [documentation](https://joeyvandijk.github.io/asana-rest-api).
+To get started this module supports streaming (*streams2*) and callbacks, but to get an idea about the way the API is set up see the example below or have a look at the [documentation](https://joeyvandijk.github.io/asana-rest-api).

 ```javascript
 var asana = require('asana-rest-api');